hyprhq/hypr/docs/gpu.md

 ### How It Works

-1. krunkit creates a VM with virtio-gpu device
+1. libkrun creates a VM with virtio-gpu device
 2. Guest uses Venus driver (Vulkan over virtio-gpu)
 3. Host translates Vulkan to Metal
 4. GPU operations run on Apple GPU